When you receive care with us in Willow Grove Adolescent Unit, we know that you might have questions about your mental health treatment and supports.

 - Some items to personalise your bedroom

-What can you not bring for your stay to Willow Grove?
+What should I not bring for my stay in Willow Grove?

-- Inappropriate viewing material (magazines, computer games, CD’s, DVD’s over 16, etc)
+- inappropriate viewing material (magazines, computer games, CDs, DVDs for over 16s, and so on)

-- Stimulant drinks, beverages in cans (bottles only please)
+- stimulant drinks or beverages in cans (bottles only please)

 Can I use my mobile phone?

-Personal mobile phones are not permitted on the Unit.
-Instead you will be provided with a mobile phone without a camera facility during your time at the Unit which you can insert your own SIM card into in order to make calls, send messages etc.
+Personal mobile phones are not allowed in Willow Grove.
+Instead, you will be provided with a mobile phone without a camera during your time in Willow Grove.
+You can insert your own SIM card into this phone in order to make calls, send messages, and so on.